Alexandre Santos (football manager)

-Alexandre Crispim dos Santos (born 18 November 1976) is a Portuguese football manager.
-He is the current manager of Moroccan Botola Pro club AS FAR.
+Alexandre Crispim dos Santos (born 18 November 1976) is a Portuguese football manager who is in charge of Primeira Liga club Nacional.

 He spent several years as assistant to José Peseiro at clubs such as Braga, Porto and various teams in the Arab world.
 In 2021, he was appointed at Petro de Luanda, where he won the Girabola and Taça de Angola double in each of his three seasons.
+With AS FAR of Morocco, he reached the 2026 CAF Champions League final.

 Career

 Early career and assistant to José Peseiro

 Santos was born in Lisbon as the son of two workers of a foundry in Vila Franca de Xira, and grew up in Alhandra, a parish of the latter city.
 His father later got a job in sports with the city council, inspiring Santos to become a physical education teacher.

 Santos managed F.C.
 Alverca's under-19 team from 2002 to 2005.
 He then worked as a fitness coach at G.D.
 Estoril Praia in the following season, and became an assistant to Daúto Faquirá at C.F.
 Estrela da Amadora and Vitória de Setúbal.

 In August 2010, compatriot manager José Peseiro named Santos as assistant on the Saudi Arabia national team.
 He spent most of the 2010s as Peseiro's assistant at home and in the Middle East, with roles at S.C.
 Braga, Al Wahda FC, Al Ahly SC, FC Porto, Braga again, and Sharjah FC.